 - Never send money or deposit a check from someone you met online or received from an unknown source.

 Know When and How Merchants Bank May Contact You

-Merchants Bank will never initiate a phone call or email asking you to verify your Social Security Number or account number.
+Merchants Bank will never initiate a phone call or email asking you to verify your full Social Security Number, PINs, one-time passcodes or account numbers.
 We may, however, contact you in the following situations:

 - If mail is returned for incorrect address and we do not have record of receiving an address change request from you.

 - If you are in the process of opening an account with us and we need additional information.

 - If you have submitted an Online Bill Payment and there is a question on the address or company information.

 - If you are a business and submit an ACH file; we will verify this with you.

 - If your debit card is captured in an ATM.

 - If your debit card or credit card is returned to the Bank.